Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

 This article sets out an approach to getting there through understanding what customer service means in your organization, defining new expectations, providing staff members the tools and training to meet those expectations, and sharing some dos and don’ts as a place to start.

 About the Authors

 Michael Blue, FAICP

 Michael is a Principal Consultant at Teska Associates in Evanston, IL.
-Work includes preparing comprehensive and strategic plans, zoning regulations, conducting staff and organizational development, and a performing development approval audits.
-Previously worked as Community Development Director for Highland Park, IL and Deputy CD Director for Mount Prospect, IL.
+His work includes preparing comprehensive and strategic plans, zoning regulations, conducting staff and organizational development, and a performing development approval audits.
+He previously worked as Community Development Director for Highland Park, IL and Deputy CD Director for Mount Prospect, IL.
 Work in those communities included long range planning, current planning, and support of Council and Commission activities.
-Active in national and state leadership of APA, Michael currently is chair of ILAPA Commissioner Training Committee and serves on APA's Planning Officials Committee and the AICP Membership Committee.
+Active in national and IL APA, Michael currently is chair of ILAPA Commissioner Training Committee and the APA's Planning Officials Committee, he also serves on the AICP Membership Committee.

 Graham Billingsley, FAICP